alexanderolivares13/PWA-Text-Editor/README.md

 ## Description

 This project was created to get a better understanding a Progressive Web Applications that are able to be installed as offline standalone apps.
-This challenge has taught me how to initialize a PWA as well as how to inject a manifest to my application as well as register a service worker.
+This challenge has taught me how to initialize a PWA using Webpack as well as how to inject a manifest to my application as well as register a service worker.
 The project has overall taught me that PWAs although might have specific use cases, they are still something that could prove to be vital in those said situations.

 ## Table of Contents